LeivoSepp/Smart-heating-management-with-Shelly/README.md

 <img src="images/ShellyKVS.jpg" alt="Shelly KVS" width="550">

-1. ``alwaysOffHighPrice: 300`` - Keep heating always OFF if energy price + network fee higher than this value (EUR/MWh).
+1. ``alwaysOffHighPrice: 300`` - Keep heating always OFF if electricity market price higher than this value (EUR/MWh).

-2. ``alwaysOnLowPrice: 10`` - Keep heating always ON if energy price + network fee lower than this value (EUR/MWh).
+2. ``alwaysOnLowPrice: 10`` - Keep heating always on if the electricity market price lower than this value (EUR/MWh).

 3. ``country: ee`` - Specifies the country for energy prices.
 Only countries available in the Elering API are supported.